kevinmildau/udacity-cpp-capstone/README.md

 # CPPND: Capstone Snake Game Project
 Based on Udacity capstone started code: https://github.com/udacity/CppND-Capstone-Snake-Game

 The implemented game works similarly to the base snake game, but adds incrementially more abundant poison objects that need to be avoided.
+The poison landscape is continuously changing through a limited lifetime for each poison object.

 # Code Overview